 Don’t fight them; it will only make it worse.
 Try reframing the buzz as excitement, after all, that’s true!
 You’re probably eager to be of service and make a good impression because you’re excited to work with this person.
 It’s fine.
 If the potential client judges you too harshly for being nervous, you probably don’t want to work with them anyway.

 Probably the most important piece.
 You want to feel prepared and ready to be as helpful as possible.
 Understanding some of who they are and what they do can help you have answers and ideas for them before the call even starts.

 Color, read, play a game, do a super focused half-hour work session, something!
 I know if I don’t do this, I’ll ruminate for a bit with unhelpful thoughts like “Did I bomb that?
 Did I smile too much?
 Do they think I’m a moron?”
-You’re done with the call and you probably did better than you think you did.
+You’re done with the call and you probably did better than you think.
 Even if you didn’t, those thoughts aren’t going to change anything.
-For more ideas on self-care post call, check out my Pinterest board Self-Care for the Solopreneur.
+For more ideas on self-care post call, check out my Pinterest board, Self-Care for Virtual Assistants.

 Do you do video calls with potential clients?